Contribution of epigenetic modifications to evolution

 Epigenetics is the study of changes in gene expression that occur via mechanisms such as DNA methylation, histone acetylation, and microRNA modification.
 When these epigenetic changes are heritable, they can influence evolution.
-Current research indicates that epigenetics has influenced evolution in a number of organisms, including plants and animals.
+Current research indicates that epigenetics has played a role in the evolution of a number of organisms, including plants and animals.

 In plants

 Overview

 DNA methylation is a process by which methyl groups are added to the DNA molecule.
 Methylation can change the activity of a DNA segment without changing the sequence.
 Histones are proteins found in cell nuclei that package and order the DNA into structural units called nucleosomes.

-DNA methylation and histone modification are two mechanisms used to regulate gene expression in plants.
+DNA methylation and histone modification are two mechanisms used to regulate gene expression in most organisms which includes plants and animals.
 DNA methylation can be stable during cell division, allowing for methylation states to be passed to other orthologous genes in a genome.
 DNA methylation can be reversed via enzymes known as DNA de-methylases, while histone modifications can be reversed by removing histone acetyl groups with deacetylases.
+The process of DNA methylation reversal is known DNA demethylation.
 Interspecific differences due to environmental factors are shown to be associated with the difference between annual and perennial life cycles.
 There can be varying adaptive responses based on this.